zyj0021200/simpleImageCaptionZoo/README.md

-# simple-NIC
+# simpleImageCaptionZoo
-Simple but Comprehensive PyTorch Implementation of NIC model for Image Captioning
+Simple but Comprehensive PyTorch Implementation of Image Caption Models.